123Soham-bhatia/Kafka/README.md

 ![Zookeeper Docker Image Command](https://mittrandibalti.s3.eu-north-1.amazonaws.com/Screenshot+2024-12-28+153724.png)

 Git clone this repo to push the code

+To read about Kafka and the files please visit the info.txt